adamcope/cpr-bot/README.md

 This project started as means for me to learn Javascript and Discord.js.
 I'm fully aware that it is a mess, but the parts that work, work, and the parts that don't will be worked on until they do.
 This a solo, newbie programmer's work, but if all goes well, it will be a useful tool for running Cyberpunk RED games in Discord.

 The more I work on this bot, the more I think that to get the most out of it, and make the process of GMing with it much more smooth, a connected web app that serves as a GM screen would be nice, as just using slash commands on discord for all the features it would need to be a really nice tool (such as character resource tracking, and netrunning management).
-At some point I will have to make a decision as to whether I begin developming this complimentary web app, or designing the slash commands to instead rely on inputs and not track as much character data.<br><br>
+At some point I will have to make a decision as to whether I begin developing this complimentary web app, or designing the slash commands to instead rely on inputs and not track as much character data.<br><br>

 `` !!
 BEGINNING OF OPINION !! ``<br><br>
 For what it's worth, in making this bot I have learned a great deal about javascript, node, and Discord.js, which was the whole point, and really that's enough for me.
 Originally I only intended to take some mechanics that were a pain to reference using the manual and a dice rolling bot, some stat blocks and effects that were scattered throughout the manual, and integrate them in a simple Discord bot of my own making for mine and my friend's game.
 Since embarking on this project I have also learned a lot about the mechanics and design of R. Talsorian's Cyberpunk RED TTRPG, and I am not without my criticisms.